-- 1) Property owner must build three housing units on one lot for this use. - 2) This use would not be allowed on a substandard lot. - 3) This section controls if there is a conflict between the regulations of this use and the base zoning district of a lot. - 4) Max Building Coverage is 40%. - 5) Max Impervious Cover is 45%. - 6) Chapter 25-2, Subchapter F "McMansion" standards will not apply.
+- 1) Property owner must build three housing units on one lot for this use. - 2) Min Lot Size is 5,750 square feet. - 3) This section controls if there is a conflict between the regulations of this use and the base zoning district of a lot. - 4) Max Building Coverage is 40%. - 5) Max Impervious Cover is 45%. - 6) Chapter 25-2, Subchapter F "McMansion" standards will not apply.

-1 City staff will propose recreational vehicle (RV)-specific changes at a later time.
+&lt;sup>1 City staff will propose recreational vehicle (RV)-specific changes at a later time.

-2 City staff is proposing to change the name of existing "Two-Family Residential" use to "Two-Unit Residential" and updating associated definitions to match.
+&lt;sup>2 City staff is proposing to change the name of existing "Two-Family Residential" use to "Two-Unit Residential" and updating associated definitions to match.

-PROPOSED ZONING CHANGES
+PROPOSED ZONING CHANGES - FOR PLANNING COMMISSION MEETING